ELynx/pokemon-go-xposed-mitm/README.md

 Simple hack to put remaining lure time into pokestop description.

+Export pokemon data including IV's and attacks to tsv file located in external storage at `Pokemon/PokemonData.tsv`.
+It is done each time the application starts.
+You can see toast message with confirmation during loading screen.
+The data can be later used for calculations.
+For ex. like in the [Pokemon Evolution Calculator](https://docs.google.com/spreadsheets/d/1vlEsToajcid9KTkLzgqZCpji8bDVEpMM6GQ8SqNL4-k/edit?usp=sharing)

 UI for turning hacks on and off.

 ##What is planned